teunjojo/SimpleAutoRestart/README.md

 subtitles:
   '300' : "§6Restarting in 5 minutes"
   '3' : "§6Restarting now..."

+# The commands that will be executed at restart time
+commands:
+- 'restart'
 ```

 ## Commands

 - `/simpleautorestart` or `/sar` or `/autorestart` - Show the help menu.
 - `/simpleautorestart cancel` - Cancel the next restart.
 - `/simpleautorestart resume` - Resume the next restart.
 - `/simpleautorestart status` - Show the status of the next restart.
 - `/simpleautorestart set <hour> <minute>` - Schedule a restart at a specific time.

+## Troubleshooting

+### It counts down, but doesn't restart

+For spigot/paper.
+Make sure you have configured `restart-script` in [`spigot.yml`](https://docs.papermc.io/paper/reference/spigot-configuration/#settings_restart_script)

+For Folia.
+Make sure you followed the [extra Folia installation steps](#extra-steps-for-folia)

 ## Support

 If you have any issues or questions.
 Feel free to [create an issue ticket](https://github.com/teunjojo/SimpleAutoRestart/issues/new).